Skip to main content

 i18n

-On any fields that can generate an error (required, etc) you can use i18n keys to translate.
-Framework will handle translation for you
+In any fields that can generate an error (required, etc.), you can use i18n keys to translate.
+The framework will handle the translation for you.

 Handler

-Handler - some async function (most likely on this controller file) that will do all the job.
-Better to write function on the same file
+Handler - some async function (most likely in this controller file) that will do all the work.
+It is better to write the function in the same file.

 warning